Rex Grossman: 2008 season

 Grossman became an unrestricted free agent after the 2007 season, but said he wished to return to the Bears.
 Bears general manager Jerry Angelo said, "We would like to have Rex back in the mix."
 He added that Grossman will face additional competition if he returns, emphasizing the team's need for a stable passing game.
 Smith had also voiced similar opinions.
 Grossman signed a new one-year contract with the Bears on February 23, 2008.
 Under terms of the deal, Grossman had a $3 million base salary.
 The Bears also granted Orton a contract extension and planned to have the two compete for a starting position.
 On August 18, 2008, after two preseason games, Coach Smith named Orton as the team's starting quarterback for the 2008 season.

 Grossman remained the team's back-up quarterback until week nine against the winless Detroit Lions when he was called to replace Orton who left the game due an ankle injury.
 Grossman completed nine of nineteen passes for 58 yards, including a touchdown and interception.
 He also scored the game's winning touchdown on a quarterback sneak.
-During the course of the game, Grossman was repeatedly jeered by Bears fans.
-After the game, Brian Urlacher defended Grossman, commenting, "We've got a quarterback who comes in off the bench and leads us to a victory, and they boo him right out of the gate.
+Grossman was repeatedly jeered by Bears fans over the course of the game.
+Brian Urlacher defended Grossman after the game, commenting, "We've got a quarterback who comes in off the bench and leads us to a victory, and they boo him right out of the gate.
 Poor guy.
 Lucky for him he's resilient and he came back and led us to two scoring drives.
 But man, it's tough."
-Lovie Smith named Grossman the team's starting quarterback for the Bears next contest against the Tennessee Titans.
+Smith named Grossman the team's starting quarterback for the Bears' next contest against the Tennessee Titans.
 Grossman threw one touchdown and interception, and also scored a one-yard rushing touchdown, en route to a 21–14 loss.
 Grossman received his final snaps of the season in the following week, when he was called to relieve Orton in a 37–3 loss to the Green Bay Packers.